carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 {: .language-python}

 ### Train a classifier
 Train a classifier.
 Here, we will use something called a multilayer perceptron (MLP) which is a type of artificial neural network.
 We'll dive more into the details behind this model in the next episode.
 For now, just know that this model has thousands of coefficients/weights that must be estimated from the data.
-The total number of coefs is calculated below:
+The total number of coefs is calculated below.

 ~~~
 n_features = X_train.shape[1]
 hidden_layer1_neurons = 64